sandbender/kragle_docs/Limits.md

 There are various limits imposed on the resources that your Stacks will require, which are explained here.

+##### NB: Kragle is still in beta at this time...
+Limits on accounts can and will likely change before the service is public and/or fully-launched.
+Also note that during beta, all limits will likely remain disabled/not enforced as we evaluate usage patterns 'in the wild' and determine whether or not the proposed limits are acceptable/etc.

 #### Maximum # of Block executions per month

 This limit is dictated by the type of account you have.
 Free accounts are **currently** limited to 150,000 individual Block executions per month.